 Q: Who investigates HIPAA complaints?

 A: The U.S. Department of Health and Human Services Office for Civil Rights (HHS/OCR) investigates HIPAA complaints.
-Investigations involve audits that may uncover HIPAA violations, leading to civil fines or referral to the Department of Justice (DOJ) for criminal penalties.
+Investigations involve audits that may uncover HIPAA violations, leading to civil fines and corrective action plans or referral to the Department of Justice (DOJ) for criminal penalties.

 Q: Who enforces HIPAA fines and penalties?